bdastur/notes/aws/readmev2_1.md

 * It does not prevent termination triggered by an OS shutdown command, termination from an ASG, or termination of a spot instance due to spot price changes
+* It is turned off by default, you must turn it on.

 --------------------------------------------------------------------------------